Manos: The Hands of Fate (video game)

 Manos: The Hands of Fate is a video game developed and published by FreakZone Games, based on the cult film Manos: The Hands of Fate (1966).
 It was published in 2012 for iOS, with retro graphics and sound inspired by the 8-bit era for the Nintendo Entertainment System.
 It was later ported to Windows and Android.
 Manos: The Hands of Fate features Mike, a husband and father who attempts to expunge a man known as "The Master" in order to escape a lodge and rescue his family.

-Plot
+Plot and gameplay

-Lost while on vacation, Mike, his wife Margaret, and their daughter Debbie roam the desert for shelter.
-They discover the Valley Lodge, maintained by a satyr named Torgo, who "take[s] care of the place while the master is away".
-Mike fights and defeats Torgo, and then enters the building, which is infested with paranormal beings, which Mike must defeat to rescue his missing family.
-Eventually, Mike returns outside.
-He flies an airplane and discovers that the Master of the lodge, has kidnapped Mike's family.
-The Master instructs his six wives to attack Mike, and then kills Torgo, declaring he has failed him.
-After Mike defeats the wives, he battles the Master.

-If the player has collected all of the Hands of Fate hidden across the game, a good ending appears, in which Mike and his family leave the Valley Lodge, with Mike telling two women that it is not worth staying at.
-If they have not, they will view the bad ending, with Mike standing alone at the door, telling the same women that he "takes care of the place while the Master is away".
+Manos: The Hands of Fate is a side-scrolling platform game.
+Players control Mike, as he ventures through a haunted lodge in order to rescue his family from "The Master," the owner of said lodge.
+He is armed with a revolver, which can be upgraded to a more powerful shotgun.
+Mike is also able to locate hidden "Hands of Fate" which increase his vitality.
+At the end of each level, Mike encounters a boss, which must be defeated before he is able to advance to the next level.